pytorch/TensorRT/docsrc/tutorials/deploy_torch_tensorrt_to_triton.rst

 ============================================

 Optimization and deployment go hand in hand in a discussion about Machine Learning infrastructure.
-For a Torch-TensorRT user, network level optimzation to get the maximum performance would already be an area of expertize.
+Once network level optimzation are done to get the maximum performance, the next step would be to deploy it.

 However, serving this optimized model comes with it's own set of considerations and challenges like: building an infrastructure to support concorrent model